TechPioneerX/new-sol-token-metadata/README.md

 This repository is for metadata of our first solana token, based on this [tutorial](https://solana.com/developers/guides/getstarted/how-to-create-a-token).

+**This is for TEST token on devnet, and metadata is provided from Cloud Stroage (GitHub), instead of IPFS**

+**This repo should be Public because metadata must be publicly available**

 ## image

 - The image is square, and 1024x1024 pixels